 Field-hunting tip

-Look in agpaitic pegmatites country — that is the host setting where altisite typically forms.
+Look in agpaitic pegmatites country, the host setting where altisite typically forms.
 If you start seeing kalsilite, nepheline, aegirine in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.